Rickshaw Run - India

 GETTING THERE AND AWAY £0-£1000Obviously this depends a lot on which is the nearest airport to where you call home.
 It is also affected by what time of year you are doing the Rickshaw Run (January is peak season so tends to be a bit more expensive), and how far in advance you try to book.
 There are lots of price comparison sites out there and if you are prepared to be a bit flexible and book in advance you can pick up a bargain.

 INSURANCE £50-£100You need insurance and it needs to be good.
 This is not a very clever place to try to save money.
 When you book your insurance you need to explain exactly what you are doing and where.
 For Rickshaw Runners from Europe we recommend Campbell Irvine; they have been helping reckless fools on our adventures for as long as we’ve had reckless fools on our adventures.
+They are not the only insurer available and remember that it is your responsibility to ensure that the company you use understands what the Rickshaw Run entails and the risks involved.
 The Adventurists is an Introducer Appointed Representative of Campbell Irvine Ltd who are authorised and regulated by the Financial Conduct Authority.

 FUELAbout £250Fuel costs can vary according to how much you choose to go sightseeing or get lost.
 It also depends on how much petrol your little beastie will glug.
 Some tend to sip on the petrol and oil mix like an elegant lady enjoying her afternoon tea, and some tend to knock it back like a boisterous, fairly annoying rugby team at a student night in Leeds.
 Petrol prices in India tend to fluctuate rather wildly too, with increases and decreases (but mainly increases) happening often.
 It also varies hugely from state to state just to keep you on your toes.
 The final thing you have to consider is how much you’ll get ripped off.
 Buying it from a petrol station is the cheapest - but if it’s 2am and you’re in the middle of nowhere and have to wake up an old sleeping gentleman, who then has to go and syphon some out of his nephew’s bike, then it’ll cost you more.